 If your garage is right next to your kitchen, knocking the two together to give you a wider, open-plan kitchen-diner will pay dividends by increasing your home’s value.
 If the garage roof is low, including a rooflight in the conversion will make it seem taller — and make the room brighter, too

-Garage conversion design ideas
+Garage conversion design details

 ‘Ensure the brickwork, materials and windows replacing the garage door match well with the existing house,’ says Jeremy Leaf, housing spokesperson for the Royal Institution of Chartered Surveyors.
 ‘Ask builders to fully tooth and bond the new brickwork into the old.’